 First aid providers may need to prepare for the potential for heat induced illnesses for specific high-risk events, such as events held in high temperatures.
 Preparation for such events should include the ability to measure temperatures and provide first aid management.

 Heat induced illness presents with a spectrum of severity.
 The person may show the signs of exertion (hot, sweaty, and breathless) but also have some of these indicators/red flags:

 The lack of sweating is a sign of serious illness, but only seen in a proportion of the more serious cases.

 If the person is not responding and is not breathing normally, commence resuscitation following DRSABCD.

 The management of heat induced illness is aimed at cooling and hydration.
 Cooling the person should be done as soon as practical, but should not delay sending for an ambulance.
 During cooling management, level of consciousness and the ability to maintain an airway should be continuously assessed.

-Cooling management should aim to remove the cause and assisting the normal cooling mechanisms of evaporation, conduction, radiation, and convection.
+Cooling management should aim to remove the cause and assist the normal cooling mechanisms of evaporation, conduction, radiation, and convection.
 Cooling methods will vary depending on availability and circumstance.